mattwarren/mattwarren.github.io/_posts/2015-12-08-open-source-net-1-year-later.md

 Also you can get a nice dashboard showing the **Monthly Pulse**
 <a href="https://github.com/dotnet/roslyn/pulse/monthly" target="_blank"><img src="https://cloud.githubusercontent.com/assets/157298/11634411/35085a4a-9d08-11e5-8995-02c65d9ee12d.png" alt="github stats - monthly pulse" class="aligncenter" /></a>

 However to answer the question above, I needed more data.
-Fortunately GitHub provides a <a href="https://developer.github.com/v3/" target="_blank">really comprehensive API</a>, which combined with the excellent <a href="https://github.com/octokit/octokit.net" target="_blank">Octokit.net library</a> and the <a href="https://www.linqpad.net/" target="_blank"> brilliant LINQPad</a>, meant I was able to easily get all the data I needed.
-Here's a <a href="https://gist.github.com/mattwarren/894aa5f46ca62a63764a" target="_blank">sample LINQPad script</a> if you want to start playing around with the API yourself.
+Fortunately GitHub provides a [really comprehensive API}(https://developer.github.com/v3/), which combined with the excellent [Octokit.net library](https://github.com/octokit/octokit.net) and the [brilliant LINQPad](https://www.linqpad.net/), meant I was able to easily get all the data I needed.
+Here's a [sample LINQPad script](https://gist.github.com/mattwarren/894aa5f46ca62a63764a) if you want to start playing around with the API yourself.

 However, knowing the "*# of Issues*" or "*Merged Pull Requests*" per/month on it's own isn't that useful, it doesn't tell us anything about *who* created the issue or submitted the PR.
 Fortunately GitHub classifies users into categories, for instance in the image below from <a href="https://github.com/dotnet/roslyn/issues/670" target="_blank">Roslyn Issue #670</a> we can see what type of user posted each comment, an "Owner", "Collaborator" or blank which signifies a "Community" member, i.e. someone who (AFAICT) doesn't work at Microsoft.